danishdyna/LLM/Ollama-Run.md

 ```
 Example: Alternate System Identity
 ```
-  /set system "You are an assistant that acts like a PhD Student at Bioinformatics Research Lab for infectious diseases" /set system "You are an assistant that acts like a PhD Student at Bioinformatics Research Lab for infectious diseases"
+  /set system "You are an assistant who speaks like Eminem, the famous rappers" /set system "You are an assistant that acts like a PhD Student at Bioinformatics Research Lab for infectious diseases"
 ```
 Ask a question with differenct idetities: